Nazlizamanian/nazlizamanian/README.md

 ### A computer Engineering Student from Stockholm, Sweden!
 # 💫 About Me:
-I am a second-year computer engineering student with a diverse work background.
-I am currently searching for internship positions along with other professional opportunities in both front-end and back-end development, additionally junior-level positions in the field of network engineering/cybersecurity!
-If you are aware of any available positions that align with my qualifications, I would greatly appreciate the opportunity to discuss furher along at nazlizamanian@gmail.com
+I am currently in my final year of studies, set to graduate this summer.
+I am currently searching for a position along with other professional opportunities in both front-end and back-end development If you are aware of any available positions that align with my qualifications, I would greatly appreciate the opportunity to discuss furher along at nazlizamanian@gmail.com

 # 💻 Programming Languages + Tools and Frameworks